 Effeminate – These are still same as gays but here in the Philippines they sort of have their own distinction.
 These are men who, while they will wear make-up, carry a purse and maybe even wear women’s shoes or skinny-jeans.. are not trying to look like a woman.
 They aren’t exactly trying to look masculine either.
 They sort run their appearance on the border between the two.
 Between them and the ladyboys, the Effeminates weird me out just a bit more to be honest.
-The only good thing is that they are usually a bit more respectful and not so ‘grabby/touchy’ as most of the ladyboys.
+The only good thing is that they are usually a bit more respectful and not so ‘grabby/touchy’ as some of the ladyboys.

 Transexual/Ladyboy — This is a man who devotes himself full-time to becoming in every way he can afford to look exactly like a woman.
 For them it does not stop at just putting on nice dress and shoes or plucking eyebrows.
 Despite the local poverty level many of the ladyboys here find a way to support their need for constant doses of female hormones.
 I don’t know if they are the same thing as women’s contraceptives, but seem to be similar.
 I asked one ladyboy what sort of changes do the pills make.
 ‘She’ said that ever since taking them it changed the texture of his skin, made his body hair less prominent, redistributed fat in such a way as to make him look more ‘feminine’ and.. shrank down his genitals.
 To me, the hormone treatment alone is what sets them apart from the transvestite who is just playing dress-up on the weekends.
 Ladyboys will work their job as a ladyboy and basically go about their complete routine as a ‘woman’.
 Most of them their family eventually accepts it, though not easily.
 Ladyboys, if they can afford it, will also get breasts implants and various cosmetic surgeries to make the whole look complete.
 That’s dedication.